 cbapi: Carbon Black API for Python¶

-cbapi provides a straightforward interface to the Carbon Black products: CB Protection, Response, and Defense.
-This library provides a Pythonic layer to access the raw power of the REST APIs of all CB products, making it trivial to do the easy stuff and handling all of the “sharp corners” behind the scenes for you.
+CBAPI provides a straightforward interface to the VMware Carbon Black products: Carbon Black EDR, Carbon Black App Control, and Carbon Black Cloud Endpoint Standard (formerly CB Response, CB Protection, and CB Defense).
+This library provides a Pythonic layer to access the raw power of the REST APIs of all Carbon Black products, making it easier to query data from any platform or on-premise APIs, combine data from multiple API calls, manage all API credentials in one place, and manipulate data as Python objects.
 Take a look:

 >>> from cbapi.response import CbResponseAPI, Process, Binary, Sensor >>> # >>> # Create our CbAPI object >>> # >>> c = CbResponseAPI() >>> # >>> # take the first process that ran notepad.exe, download the binary and read the first two bytes >>> # >>> c.select(Process).where('process_name:notepad.exe').first().binary.file.read(2) 'MZ' >>> # >>> # if you want a specific ID, you can put it straight into the .select() call: >>> # >>> binary = c.select(Binary, "24DA05ADE2A978E199875DA0D859E7EB") >>> # >>> # select all sensors that have ran notepad >>> # >>> sensors = set() >>> for proc in c.select(Process).where('process_name:evil.exe'): ... sensors.add(proc.sensor) >>> # >>> # iterate over all sensors and isolate >>> # >>> for s in sensors: ... s.network_isolation_enabled = True ... s.save()